Boy do I have a special treat for you today!

 - 1 can (270 ml) coconut cream (left in the fridge overnight)

-- 1 tsp good quality vanilla extract or paste
+- 1 teaspoon good quality vanilla extract or paste

 - Preheat your oven to 180 deg c and line a baking tray with baking paper.